-If you want to know what a lockdown is like, you could watch this movie
+A new film imagines a disaster-based lockdown.
+It was made in 2019.

 Ditto.

-On Friday, the distributor that bought the movie at Sundance, a New York-based film company named Bleecker Street, will attempt a feat as difficult as remote learning: they’ll release “Save Yourselves!” in theaters, putting the movie on 350 screens at a moment when the very lockdown it foretold could prevent people from seeing it.
+On Friday, the distributor that bought the movie at Sundance, the New York-based Bleecker Street, will attempt a feat as difficult as successful remote learning: they’ll release “Save Yourselves!” in theaters, putting the movie on 350 screens at a moment when the very lockdown it foretold could prevent people from seeing it.

 The experiment could be described as peak 2020: a content company is trying to entice people not only to leave their house to come to a movie theater, but to see their last six months rendered (with gentle comedy) on-screen.

-Or put another way: they are trying to do what Christopher Nolan and “Tenet” couldn’t.
+Several years ago Fischer and Wilson were contemplating what would happen if people turned off their devices for an extended time when a spectacular tragedy like an alien apocalypse struck.

-Several years ago Fischer and Wilson were contemplating what would happen if people turned off their devices for an extended time when a left-field tragedy like an alien apocalypse struck.
+They decided to write a story of young Brooklyn couple Jack and Su that, feeling overwhelmed by bad news and disconnected from themselves, decide to retreat for a week to a technology-free cabin.
+There, in a tableaux possibly familiar to some people in 2020, they engage in intense bonding time, board games, bickering and drinking.
+And sourdough starter.

-They decided to write a story of a young Brooklyn couple, Jack and Su, that felt overwhelmed by bad news and disconnected from themselves, and decided to retire to a technology-free cabin for a week.
-But soon odd events begin unfolding around them, slowly puncturing their cloud of obliviousness.
-As it turns out mysterious alien “poofs” — basically round furry ottomans — had invaded, wreaking havoc on the world.
-Once they realize what’s happened, Jack and Su need to figure out how to make it in isolation.
+But odd events soon begin unfolding around them, slowly puncturing their cloud of obliviousness.
+Mysterious alien “pouffes” — basically, round furry ottomans — have invaded, wreaking havoc on the world.
+Once they realize what’s happened, Jack and Su really need to figure out how to make it in isolation.

-Wilson and Fischer hired a pair of well-known Millennial actors, John Reynolds and Sunita Mani, and attracted financing from Keshet Studios, the company behind the recent acclaimed HBO drama “Our Boys.”
-They shot the movie last year.
+Wilson and Fischer hired a pair of well-known Millennial actors, John Reynolds and Sunita Mani, attracted financing from Keshet Studios, the company behind the recent acclaimed HBO drama “Our Boys" and shot the movie last year.

 Watching the finished product in late 2019, Sundance programmers loved what they saw and gave it a prime slot.
-Executives from Bleecker Street did, too and paid an undisclosed sum for the rights, with a plan for a July release.
+Executives from Bleecker Street did, too .
+They paid an undisclosed sum for the rights, with a plan for a July release.

 “It felt like a movie people could escape to and have fun with,” said Bleecker Street chief executive Andrew Karpen, “a great piece of summer entertainment.”